PrismLauncher/prismlauncher.org/src/index.md

       <div>
         <h1>Lightweight & Customizable</h1>
         <div class="subtitle">
           You don't need an embedded web browser for a game launcher.
 PolyMC uses the Qt toolkit, which requires little system resources.
+PolyMC also supports customizing the instance window and theme.
         </div>
       </div>
     </div>